-A second major phase of deformation resulted in the generation of east-west trending D2 structures that both cross-cut and deform D1 structures in both the Khoridol Saridag Range, as well as a pervasive D2-parallel cleavage that cross-cuts D1-parallel bedding orientations in the northern mapping area.
-The propagation of the Arcai Gol Thrust (fig. 1C; fig. SI1) along the southern margin of the autocthonous northern mapping area, resulting in the juxtaposition of Khuvsgul Group rocks atop older Sarkhoi volcanics, suggests that this area was already structurally above the basal Khoridol Saridag Range thrust sheet prior to the generation of the fault.
+A second major phase of deformation resulted in the generation of east-west trending D2 structures that cross-cut and deform D1 structures in the Khoridol Saridag Range and the Darkhat Valley, as well as a pervasive D2-parallel cleavage that cross-cuts D1-parallel bedding orientations in the northern mapping area.
+The propagation of the Arcai Gol Thrust (fig. 1C; fig. S1) along the southern margin of the autocthonous northern mapping area, resulting in the juxtaposition of Khuvsgul Group rocks atop older Sarkhoi volcanics, suggests that this area was already structurally above the basal Khoridol Saridag Range thrust sheet prior to the generation of the fault.
 North-northeast - south-southwest compression generated major D2 structures in the Khoridol Saridag Range, including anticlinal folds that crosscut D1 anticlinoria to form domal structures (fig. 3).
 This compressional regime also generated widespread crenulation cleavage (fig. 8B) in the southernmost portion of the northern mapping area, with cleavage orientations indicating reverse motion plane-parallel to the orientation of the Arcai Gol Thrust.
-Because Ordovician intrusions in the Khuvsgul region (including the c.a.
-448 Ma EAGC1925) do not host any fabrics similar to those created by this event, this compressional stress regime likely occurred in the early Paleozoic.
+Because Ordovician intrusions in the Khuvsgul region (including the ca. 448 Ma EAGC1925) do not host any fabrics similar to those created by this event, this compressional stress regime likely occurred in the early Paleozoic.
 We suggest that the D2 deformation is associated with a late Cambrian to Ordovician collision between the northeastern margin of the TMT and Siberia (Buslov et al., 2002; Kuzmichev, 2015; Domeier, 2018), with collision marked by ca. 490 Ma magmatic and metamorphic zircon ages from the Olkhon Terrane to the NE (Donskaya et al., 2017).

 5.2 A new age model and chemostratigraphic framework for the Khuvsgul Group

 Bulk carbonate δ13C data from measured sections throughout the Khuvsgul Basin were used, in concert with lithostratigraphic, biostratigraphic, and structural context, to generate a basinal composite chemostratigraphic curve for the Khuvsgul Group (fig. 11A).
 The resultant composite curve was then correlated to contemporaneous, globally distributed δ13C curves (fig. 11B) by matching the peaks and nadirs of positive and negative δ13C excursions from the Khuvsgul composite curve.
-Additional age constraints on these correlations are provided both by maximum depositional ages from detrital zircon samples, as well as biostratigraphic constraints from the first observed appearances of archaeocyatha in the Erkhelnuur Fm (fig. 6; fig. 11A).
+Additional constraints on these correlations are provided both by maximum depositional ages from detrital zircon samples, as well as biostratigraphic constraints from the first observed appearances of archaeocyatha in the Erkhelnuur Fm (figs. 6, 11A).
 We adopt the nomenclature of the 2020 Geologic Timescale (Gradstein et al., 2020) and the Cambrian age model of Nelson et al. (2023), but also incorporate the regional Siberian timescale nomenclature for the basal Cambrian in our discussion and figures, as the bulk of previous work in the Khuvsgul region utilizes this framework.

-We use δ13C from carbonate strata as a tool for intra- and inter-basinal correlation, and acknowledge that diagenesis can alter primary carbon isotopic compositions in carbonates (Ahm et al., 2018), and can be driven by a variety of factors, including eustatic variability (Swart and Eberli, 2005) and fluid convection through carbonate platforms (Kohouts, 1965).
+We use δ13C from carbonate strata as a tool for intra- and inter-basinal correlation, and acknowledge that diagenesis can alter primary carbon isotopic compositions in carbonates (Ahm et al., 2018).
+This alteration can be driven by a variety of factors, including eustatic variability (Swart and Eberli, 2005) and fluid convection through carbonate platforms (Kohout, 1965).
 Other potential drivers of variability include changes in the composition or volume of local carbon sources and sinks (Holmden et al., 1998), and changes in the dominant carbonate polymorph present in the depozone (e.g. aragonite vs. calcite, Romanek et al., 1992).
 However, given that both regional and global forcings, including tectonics, climate, and sea level changes, can influence these drivers, carbonate δ13C chemostratigraphy can still serve as a valuable correlation tool both within and between basins at a regional or even global scale (Ahm and Husson, 2022).